f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

      .. image:: ../images/image120.png

-Task 5:  Create Floating Self IPs on Active BIG-IP
+Task 5:  Create Floating Self IPs on BIG-IP-A
 ==================================================

-In this task, we will define Floating Self IP Objects on the ACTIVE BIG-IP, which are shared objects between an Active/Standby BIG-IP pair.
+In this task, we will define Floating Self IP Objects on the BIG-IP-A, which are shared objects between an Active/Standby BIG-IP pair.

-On the ACTIVE BIG-IP, create the following Floating Self IP Objects.
+On the BIG-IP-A, create the following Floating Self IP Objects.
 These will be shared configuration objects that will be synced in Lab 3.
-Only create the Floating Self IPs on the ACTIVE BIG-IP:
+Only create the Floating Self IPs on BIG-IP-A:

    Use the following table to create & define your three Self IPs: